-In the past 25 years since I completed my dissertation on suicide, I have learned a great deal about the critical inner voices that drive a person toward suicide.
-In my years of experience publishing books and articles, producing films and creating assessment scales on suicide, what has fascinated me the most is the consistent finding of the role of the destructive inner voice in suicide.
+In the 25 years since I completed my dissertation on suicide, I have learned a great deal about the critical inner voices that drive a person toward suicide.
+In my years of experience publishing books and articles, producing films, and creating assessment scales on suicide, what has fascinated me the most is the consistent finding of the role of the destructive inner voice in suicide.
 This voice drives suicidal tendencies, deceptively convincing people that it is better to end their lives than to find an alternate solution to their suffering.
-On April 20, I will host a Webinar on Understanding and Preventing Suicide in which, in addition to outlining warning signs and helper tasks, I will show how people who are suicidal are not acting on their own point of view but rather are driven by these internalized voices instructing them toward their ultimate destruction.

 My father, psychologist Robert Firestone, initially made the link between suicide and the inner voice in 1986 after interviewing a young woman who had recently made a serious suicide attempt.
 The woman described in detail how cruel, sadistic thoughts instructed her throughout the planning and execution of her suicide attempt.
 The case study led my father to write his first article on the "inner voice" in suicide.

 In the years since, we have come to recognize that in suicide cases throughout the world, one can identify the presence of a critical inner voice.
 For example, Richard A. Heckler's book Waking Up Alive provides detailed accounts of what went on in the minds of real individuals throughout the United States prior to their suicide attempts.
 In a state Heckler refers to as "a suicidal trance," these individuals described a strong presence of the severe self-attacking thought process referred to as the "voice."